 LGBTI Travel Information

-Many lesbian, gay, bisexual, transgender, and intersex (LGBTI) people and families travel safely each year without problems.
-However, laws and attitudes of some countries may affect LGBTI travelers.
-Tolerance and legal protections vary from country to country.
-Some countries may not legally recognize same-sex marriage.
-More than seventy-five countries consider consensual same-sex sexual relations a crime, sometimes carrying severe punishment.
+Lesbian, gay, bisexual, transgender, and intersex (LGBTI) travelers face unique challenges when traveling abroad.
+Laws and attitudes in some countries may affect safety and ease of travel.
+Legal protections vary from country to country.
+Many countries do not legally recognize same-sex marriage.
+More than seventy countries consider consensual same-sex sexual relations a crime, sometimes carrying severe punishment.

 Before You Travel